CCLooMi/wasm-git/README.md

 - https://github.com/emscripten-core/emscripten/pull/10526
 - https://github.com/emscripten-core/emscripten/pull/10782

-for using with `NODEFS` you'll also need https://github.com/emscripten-core/emscripten/pull/10669

 All of these pull requests are merged to emscripten master as of 2020-03-29.

 See [.github/workflows/main.yml](./.github/workflows/main.yml) for a full build and test pipeline including installing emscripten.